tianyi-lab/Reflection_Tuning/README.md

     --api_key xxx
 ```

-Note: When reflecting on the instruction, we first compress the instruction and input into one single instruction for easier processing by using chatGPT.
+Note: When reflecting on the instruction, we first compress the instruction and input it into one single instruction for easier processing by using chatGPT.
 The whole compressed Alpaca data can be found in the data folder. <br>
 Note: The extraction of reflection results is based on regular expression and, thus is not perfect.
 We will release the raw output before the extraction in the future.

 ## Data and Model Weights V1

-The following table provides a comparison between our recycled models and baseline models on the AlpacaEval Leaderboard and Huggingface Open LLM Leaderboard. <br>
+The following table provides a comparison between our recycled models (V1) and baseline models on the AlpacaEval Leaderboard and Huggingface Open LLM Leaderboard. <br>

 The Recycled Alpaca Data can be found here: [[hf-Link]](https://huggingface.co/datasets/MingLiiii/recycled_alpaca_v1) <br>
 The Recycled WizardLM (70k) Data can be found here: [[hf-Link]](https://huggingface.co/datasets/MingLiiii/recycled_wiz70_v1) <br>